vansf07/Face-Recognition-based-Company-Attendance/ReadMe.md

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get a hello world up & running.
+A quick introduction of the minimal setup you need to get this project up & running.

 The first thing to do is to clone the repository:
 ```shell